 Some forms are lacking autocomplete tokens.
 This fails WCAG 2.1 success criterion 1.3.5 (Identify Input Purpose).
 We are currently investigating this further.

 Some forms could provide better contextual information to identify user errors.
 This fails WCAG 2.1 success criterion 3.3.1 (Error Identification).
 We are currently investigating this further.

 Some LibGuides are non-compliant, especially their text headings and alt text.
-These pages are in the process of being retired and will be replaced by the end of December 2020.
+These pages are in the process of being retired and will be replaced.
 As these resources are set to be replaced, it would be a disproportionate burden to fix content that

 Content that’s not within the scope of the accessibility regulations

 Some of our PDFs and Word documents are essential to providing information.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 Any new PDFs or Word documents we publish will meet accessibility standards.